-Far and away, the biggest key number in football is 3.
-Games that are tied late (or that eventually go into overtime) are very often settled with a game-winning field goal as teams often play much more conservatively and go for the field goal instead of the touchdown once they get within scoring range.
-NFL games end by a 3-point margin about 15% of the time.
+In football, the most obvious key number is 3 points.
+Games that are tied late (or eventually go into overtime) are most often settled with a game-winning field goal since teams tend to play much more conservatively and go for the 3 instead of the 6 for a touchdown as soon as they get within scoring range.
+Research has found that NFL games end by a 3-point margin about 15% of the time.

-About 7% of NFL games end in the NFL’s other most common key number: 7.
-This makes obvious sense as well, considering touchdowns are worth seven points.
-If a team is up by seven near the end of the game, their opponents will be going for a touchdown, since a field goal will do them no good.
+The NFL’s other most common key number is 7 points, coincidentally happening 7% of the time.
+This makes a lot of sense as well, considering touchdowns with extra points are worth seven points.
+If teams are up by between four and seven points near the end of the game, their opponents will more than likely be going for a touchdown since a field goal will not help them even the score or earn a victory.
 If they fail to score that touchdown, the winning team can simply run out the clock and secure their 7-point win.

-Sportsbooks are hesitant to move spreads away from key numbers, especially the extremely common 3-point spread.
-Instead, you often see the price adjusted as an alternative; for example, if San Francisco -3.0 -110 is receiving a lot more action than Seattle +3.0 -110, you could see the prices move to San Francisco -3.0 -120 and Seattle +3.0 +100.
+Sportsbooks are hesitant to move away from key numbers, none more than the extremely common 3-point spread.
+Instead, you will often see the price adjusted as an alternative point spread shaded to one side or the other.
+For example, if the Seattle Seahawks are -3 (-110) and receiving a lot more action as the favorites than the San Francisco 49ers as the underdogs at +3 (-110), sportsbooks may choose to move the prices on both sides to San Francisco -3 (-120) and Seattle +3 (+100).

-Sportsbooks don’t want to move off of a key number like the 3-point spread, because if they move San Francisco to -3.5 and get a lot of action on St. Louis +3.5, a 3-point San Francisco win would result in a major loss for the book.
-Action on San Francisco -3.0 would be a push, while they’d have to pay out all of the St. Louis +3.5 action.
+Keep in mind, sportsbooks do not want to move off a key number like the 3-point spread altogether, because if they were to move Seattle from -3 to -3.5 and get a lot of action on San Francisco +3.5, a 3-point win by the Seahawks would result in a major loss.
+While action on Seattle -3 would result in a push, they would have to pay all bettors who had the 49ers at +3.5.